NASA restores contact with Voyager 2 spacecraft after mistake led to weeks of silence

 Hurtling ever deeper into interstellar space billions of miles away, Voyager 2 stopped communicating two weeks ago.
 Controllers sent the wrong command to the 46-year-old spacecraft and tilted its antenna away from Earth.

 On Wednesday, NASA’s Deep Space Network sent a new command in hopes of repointing the antenna, using the highest powered transmitter at the huge radio dish antenna in Australia.
-Voyager 2’s antenna needed to be shifted a mere 2%.
+Voyager 2’s antenna needed to be shifted a mere 2 degrees.

 It took more than 18 hours for the command to reach Voyager 2 — more than 12 billion miles (19 billion kilometers) away — and another 18 hours to hear back.